 What size should your new irrigation mainline be?
 I wish there was an easy answer, but, unfortunately, you will need to start with an educated guess.
 Then you need to calculate the total pressure loss in your mainlines and add it to all of your other pressure losses in the sprinkler system.
 If the pressure losses are too great, you may then need to increase the size of your new mainline.
 Using a larger size pipe means there will be less pressure loss as the water squeezes through it.
 More on that later.
 Unfortunately, there are no “magic” ways to determine what size a pipe should be.
 Pipe size is based on many different variables, what works at one house may not work next door!
 Don’t panic, it is easier than it sounds and I will lead you through it step-by-step!

 Bigger is better!
 Remember that with sprinkler system pipes a bigger pipe almost never hurts anything and is almost always better.
 Using a larger size pipe will not hurt anything except in a few very, very rare situations.
 The chance of you actually having one of those situations is close to zero.
 In 35 years of doing this I have never run into one of those situations.
 Never.
 On the other hand, using a smaller pipe can hurt in many situations.
 This seems illogical, and you will run into a lot of professional sprinkler folks who will swear that a smaller pipe is needed to increase water pressure.
 They did not learn this in school!
 It is not true.
 They aren’t bad people, they were probably taught this by whomever taught them irrigation, and the irrigation-myth gets passed along again and again, taking on a life of it’s own.
-Here’s the science-based truth: When you make the pipe smaller and try to force the same amount of water through it, the water must travel faster (higher velocity) to squeeze through that smaller pipe.
+Here’s the science-based truth: when you make the pipe smaller and try to force the same amount of water through it, the water must travel faster (higher velocity) to squeeze through that smaller pipe.
 Bernoulli’s Principle states that as the speed of a moving fluid increases, the pressure within the fluid decreases.
 Decreasing the size of the pipe will not create more water pressure, it does just the opposite.
-You can test it yourself- go to Mark Mitchell’s Animated Demonstration of Bernoulli’s Principle where there is a fantastic, free, interactive graphic demo that allows you to change the size of a pipe and see what happens to the velocity and pressure.
+You can test it yourself- go to Animated Demonstration of Bernoulli’s Principle where there is a interactive graphic demo that allows you to change the size of a pipe and see what happens to the velocity and pressure.
+Drag the yellow dots on the graphic up or down to change the pipe size and see what happens to the pressure.
 It’s fun, and a picture is worth a thousand words!

 Hose Bibs and Yard Faucets